-According to the LULUCF-GPG, this default value is originally provided for living biomass.
-However, Japan uses it for litter because Japan measured carbon fraction in litter in the manner which litter was collected and dried within one month from litter dropping in field survey and its measurement showed that carbon fraction in litter is similar to one in living biomass.
+According to the GPG-LULUCF, this default value is originally provided for living biomass.
+However, Japan applies it to litter because it is assumed that carbon fraction in litter is similar to one in living biomass.

-Carbon stock change in these sub-categories could not be estimated accurately because it is difficult to obtain detailed information on various managements (such as cleaning).
+difficult to obtain detailed information on various managements (such as cleaning).
 However, it is clear that input of litter and dead roots increases carbon stocks.
 Therefore, these sub-categories are not sources of greenhouse gases and not included in the reporting (exclusion of these sub-categories is assumed to be conservative).